-Historian Kenneth Scott Latourette calls the 1800's "The Great Century" of missionary outreach.
-Well, actually, he puts the beginning of his "Great Century" in 1792 when William Carey organized the Baptist Missionary Society in England. [ more info ]
+Historian Kenneth Scott Latourette calls the 1800s "The Great Century" of missionary outreach.
+Well, actually, he put the beginning of his "Great Century" in 1792 when William Carey organized the Baptist Missionary Society in England. [ more info ]

 Lutheran scholar Thomas Coates has written: "Luther's expositions of great missionary passages as Matthew 28:19-20 and Mark 16:15 are usually devoid of any missionary emphasis. . .
 Luther's concept of missions dealt primarily with the correction of unchristian conditions prevailing within Christendom at his time."2